 Tips for Creating Your Retirement Plan

 - No matter what kind of retirement account you contribute to, make sure you’re aware of the annual contribution limits.
-Note that IRAs also have higher “catch up” limits for people who are above a certain age.
-For example, the contribution limit for a traditional IRA is $5,500 if you are under age 50.
-The limit is $6,500 is you’re 50 or older.
+Note that IRAs also have higher “catch-up” limits for people who are above a certain age.
+For example, the contribution limit for a traditional IRA in 2021 and 2022 is $6,000 if you are under age 50.
+The limit jumps to $7,000 is you’re 50 or older.
 That means even if you started saving late, you can make up a little bit thanks to the higher contribution limit.

 - It can be a challenge to save for retirement if you don’t earn a lot of money.
 However, there are a few incentives to help individuals and couples with a low or moderate income.
-One thing is the the Saver’s Tax Credit.
+One to take advantage of is the the Saver’s Tax Credit.
 It allows eligible filers to receive a tax credit of up to 50% of their retirement savings.

 Photo credit: ©iStock.com/courtneyk, ©iStock.com/PeopleImages, ©iStock.com/c-George